Abbey Wood: Recreational facilities and parks

+Politics and government

+Abbey Wood is part of the Erith and Thamesmead constituency for elections to the House of Commons of the United Kingdom, currently represented by Abena Oppong-Asare.

+Abbey Wood is part of the Abbey Wood ward for elections to Greenwich London Borough Council.

 Notable people

 Sir Charles Tilston Bright, the British electrical engineer who oversaw the laying of the first transatlantic telegraph cable in 1858, died in Abbey Wood in May 1888.

+William Morris lived at the nearby Red House, in Bexleyheath, a house which was built for him by the architect Philip Webb.
+Morris regularly walked to Abbey Wood station, and a plaque just off Knee Hill commemorates this association.

+Stewart Cochrane, a cruise ship bandleader, jazz musician, onetime member of NWOHM band Samson and author of Chindit Special Force Burma 1944 attended DeLucy infant/primary school.

 Snooker champion Steve Davis lived in Commonwealth Way, Abbey Wood and went to Alexander McLeod Primary School and Abbey Wood Secondary School.
 Boxer Julius Francis went to St Thomas a Becket Primary School and Abbey Wood School, and Olympic runner Jennifer Stoute also went to Abbey Wood School.
 Playwright Jonathan Harvey also taught there.
 Kate Bush attended the convent school at the top of Knee Hill.
-Victor Ogunwusi is the current manager of Crockenhill F.C.; he joined the club in 2018 as a player, working his way up to become the manager of the Kent League Premier side in 2022.
-He played for Nigeria u17 (2007), Hampton & Richmond Borough F.C., NPL FC and Crockenhill F.C.
-2018/2022 season, also attending Abbey Wood School.
-Tinie Tempah attended St. Paul's Catholic School in Abbey Wood.

-Robert Napper is one of Abbey Wood School's more infamous names.
-Convicted of two murders, one manslaughter, two rapes and two attempted rapes, Napper was in Abbey Wood from 1977 to 1982.
-He is most commonly known for his fatal attack on Rachel Nickell on Wimbledon Common in 1992 and the killing of Samantha Bisset and her four-year-old daughter Jazmine at Bisset's home in Plumstead in 1993.
-Napper was convicted of these crimes in December 2008, and sentenced to be held 'indefinitely' at Broadmoor Hospital.

-He is also believed to be the "Green Chain Rapist", who carried out at least 70 savage attacks across south-east London over a four-year period ending in 1994.

-William Morris lived at the nearby Red House, in Bexleyheath National Trust | Red House, a house which was built for him by the architect Philip Webb.
-Morris regularly walked to Abbey Wood station, and a plaque just off Knee Hill commemorates this association.

-Stewart Cochrane, a cruise ship bandleader, jazz musician, onetime member of NWOHM band Samson and author of Chindit Special Force Burma 1944 attended DeLucy infant/primary school.

 Culture

 Time 106.8, a licensed local radio station that evolved from an early cable channel - Radio Thamesmead - had studios on the Abbey Wood/Plumstead borders, and closed in April 2009.
 Abbey Wood also hosted London's first cable TV station, Cablevision, on Plumstead High Street, near Wickham Lane.

+The Thamesmead estate was the focus of an exhibition at RIBA to mark its 50th anniversary.
+"Thamesmead: A Town for the 21st Century" presented a series of archival images of Thamesmead, displayed alongside contemporary photographs of the estate’s residents.
+The buildings have been utilised as a backdrop for many filmic projects, including the Stanley Kubrick film A Clockwork Orange and the video of "Come to Daddy" by electronic musician Aphex Twin.

+The 'Thamesmead Community Archive' is an online archive of material collected from local residents, Bexley Local Studies Archive, London Metropolitan Archive, the British Library, the RIBA archive and local authorities.
+'Thamesmead Codex' by artist Bob and Roberta Smith was exhibited at Tate Modern in 2024-2026.

+The Lakeside Centre, situated on the edge of Southmere Lake, is home to a growing creative community, with 38 affordable artist studios, two artist in residence studios, a community darkroom and community garden.